coolofficials/2021S-CS420/report_mid.md

 ```

-## AST Parser
+## Runtime Simulator (Debugger)

 ### Runtime Context Structures

-The AST Parser needs to keep track of the following additional contexts:
+The Runtime Simulator needs to keep track of the following additional contexts:

 * The *Scope*, which determines the *History* of declared variables, and the *Function Table* of declared functions.
 * The *History*, which is the table of declared variables in a given *Scope*.
 Each entry must hold the variable identifier and the records of all the value assignments that were done to it.
 Each record of value assignment must hold its line number and the assigned value.